 Further analysis of the NEET 2018 paper is given below:

 All the inorganic topic areas are reflected in the paper and the difficulty level is easy to moderate.
 From organic chemistry some of the topic areas are totally ignored and hence there is an irregular weightage that is given to some of the topics; organic chemistry part had some dilemma questions too.
 But again the difficulty level is easy to moderate.
-In physical chemistry all commonly practiced models of questions are represented in the paper and the questions are presented neatly avoiding any misinterpretation.
+In physical chemistry all commonly practised models of questions are represented in the paper and the questions are presented neatly avoiding any misinterpretation.
 Similar to the other two areas, physical chemistry is also of easy to moderate difficulty level.

 The data given below shows the same: